 Planning to Visit Key West?
 Stay on Stock Island

-Last Updated on November 13, 2018 by Marybeth
+Last Updated on May 27, 2024 by Marybeth

 If you’ve visited Key West you may not have known that you were driving over an island with its own vacation bragging rights before you got there.
 We didn’t.
 You (we) were so excited to be arriving at the actual Key West, plus Stock Island doesn’t exactly look like vacation paradise.
 You pass strip shopping centers, repair shops, gas stations.
-You may not have noticed the sign for Key West Botanical Gardens or glimpsed the gorgeous shaded bike path on your right, or even the lime green Jolly’s Liquors, bright blue Hurricane Hole Restaurant, Bar & Marina, or We Cycle bike rentals housed in a very cool building, also a funky tropical green.
+You may not have noticed the sign for Key West Botanical Gardens or glimpsed the gorgeous shaded bike path on your right, or bright blue Hurricane Hole Restaurant, Bar & Marina, or We Cycle bike rentals housed in a very cool building, also a funky tropical green.
 Signs that you are actually IN a vacation paradise, not just about to arrive at a famous one.

 For ages Stock Island was a kind of nowheresville, a quiet low-key place where workers in Key West could afford to live.
 If you had been the least bit curious and turned down one of the side streets on Stock Island you would have passed trailer parks, apartment complexes and industrial type businesses.
 These places are still there (thankfully: Key West needs workers and they need affordable housing.)
-But with the arrival of two new waterfront hotels, a growing artist’s community, and funky locally owned restaurants that have been there for decades, Stock Island has become a must-visit, and a must-stay-here.
+But with the arrival of two waterfront hotels, a growing artist’s community, and funky locally owned restaurants that have been there for decades, Stock Island has become a must-visit, and a must-stay-here.

 The larger of the two, Oceans Edge Resort and Marina boasts six swimming pools, an open-air waterside restaurant and bar, and all rooms have a water view.
 We stayed at the more intimate, family-owned Perry Hotel Key West; one pool, two restaurants, lovely views.
 All we needed.